Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano is a recognized world expert in VPNs.
 He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
 Read full bio

-Getting an Australian VPN IP address should be straightforward given the number of VPNs on the market, right?
+Getting an affordable yet high-quality VPN for Australia should be straightforward given how many VPNs there are on the market, right?

-Sadly, we’ve realized that’s not the case, with many VPN apps simply not up to the task, especially free ones.
+Sadly, this is not the case, with many VPN apps simply not up to the task, especially free ones.

-In the end we found only one safe free VPN that offers Australian IP addresses, and two much better subscription-based services that worked with platforms like Kayo Sports, SBS On Demand, 9Now, 7Plus, and Netflix Australia.
+In the end, we only found one secure free VPN with Australian IP addresses, and three very affordable (and much better) services that unblocked platforms like Kayo Sports, SBS On Demand, 9Now, 7plus, and Netflix Australia.

 Summary: The Best VPNs for Australia